Cuomo defiant as nursing home scandal expands, vows to ‘aggressively’ take on ‘lies’

 Cuomo remained silent about a watchdog report blaming the policy for deaths

-Gov. Andrew Cuomo and his health department's top official defiantly defended the administration's nursing home policy on Friday, as the Democratic governor said he should have provided more public information "sooner" but he also "should have been more aggressive" in fighting "lies" by his "crazy" Republican opponents.
+Gov. Andrew Cuomo and his health department's top official defiantly defended the administration's nursing home policy on Friday, as the Democratic governor acknowledged that he should have provided more public information "sooner" but said he "should have been more aggressive" in fighting "lies" by his "crazy" Republican opponents.

+CUOMO SILENT AS DAMNING WATCHDOG REPORT SAYS POLICY MAY HAVE LED TO OVER 1,000 NURSING HOME DEATHS

 Cuomo made the comments during a press conference, saying he was "complacent" in not addressing the "falsities" and "attacks" against himself.

-This, after the Democratic governor remained silent about a watchdog report that said Cuomo's nursing home directive was likely responsible for more than 1,000 additional resident deaths during the coronavirus pandemic, despite numerous denials by the administration that their order was heavily to blame.
+The appearance came after the Democratic governor remained silent about a watchdog report that said Cuomo's nursing home directive was likely responsible for more than 1,000 additional resident deaths during the coronavirus pandemic, despite numerous denials by the administration that their order was heavily to blame.

 A top Cuomo aide admitted recently that the administration purposefully withheld accurate COVID-19 death information from the Justice Department who was probing nursing home cases in four states including New York.